 Declaration by manufacturing establishment.

-I the undersigned hereby declare that the processed fish product described above was manufactured in accordance with:
+At the date that I, the undersigned make this declaration, the processed fish product described above was manufactured in accordance with:

 Find out more about exporting fish and fish products.